Kozea/WeasyPrint/docs/tutorial.rst

 ............

 WeasyPrint goes through a *URL fetcher* to fetch external resources such as images or CSS stylesheets.
 The default fetcher can natively open file and HTTP URLs, but the HTTP client does not support advanced features like cookies or authentication.
-This can be worked-around by passing a custom ``url_fetcher`` callable to the :class:`HTML` or :class:`CSS` classes.
+This can be worked-around by passing a custom ``url_fetcher`` callable to the :class:`weasyprint.HTML` or :class:`weasyprint.CSS` classes.
 It must have the same signature as :func:`~weasyprint.default_url_fetcher`.

 Custom fetchers can choose to handle some URLs and defer others